-If you’re lucky enough to be able to get away for the weekend to celebrate the warm weather and the onset of the new season, consider a trip to our nation’s capital.
+Get away for the weekend to celebrate the warm weather and the onset of the new season with a trip to our nation’s capital.

-If you’re looking for Washington DC Memorial Day Weekend 2018 ideas, check out some of these local activities and fun things do in Washington, DC in May, including…
+If you’re looking for Washington DC Memorial Day Weekend 2020 ideas, check out some of these local activities and fun things to do this May, including…

 - Big Bus Washington DC Sightseeing Tour